microsoft/v8-jsi/tests/README.md

 ```

 `--test-e2e` runs the whole suite; `--smoke` runs just the consumer smoke.
 The
+harness supports native x64, x86, and ARM64; pass `--platform x86` or
+`--platform arm64` to target those (x86 builds the 32-bit Win32 consumer, which
-harness is **x64-only** and needs `nuget.exe` + Visual Studio (MSBuild via vswhere)
+runs via WOW64 on an x64 host).
+It needs `nuget.exe` + Visual Studio (MSBuild via
-on the machine.
-The sandbox-engine (`v8jsisb.dll`) and cross-engine legs run only
+vswhere) on the machine.
+The sandbox-engine (`v8jsisb.dll`) and cross-engine legs
-when the pack actually carries the sandbox binaries; otherwise they auto-skip.
+run only when the pack actually carries the sandbox binaries; otherwise they
+auto-skip.

 ## Layout